90. Musical Travels in My [Old] Kentucky Home: Bardstown and Loretto

 I caught up with James after the concert, and also had a brief chance to meet the trio and the other resident composers: Peter Kramer, Longfei Li, and Yu-Chun Chien.
 I would have more time with everyone Saturday evening when the group came to Bird Hall for the performance of the resident composers' pieces.
 James’ work, Redacted for solo piano (Listen Here!), is about information control, specifically when books or other written works are visibly edited by placing thick, black lines over sensitive text.
 To translate this concept into music, James substituted silence for certain musical phrases, giving the piece a disjoint feel, and also placed heavy books onto the strings of the lowest octave and a half of the piano, muddying their sound when struck.
 I thought it was a successful piece, especially in the interpretation given by Renate.
 Indeed, the entire concert was quite enjoyable.

 Afterwards, I joined Longleash and the resident composers for dinner.
 All of us are about the same age, and everyone was kind and welcoming.
-Peter, who I learned was a harpsichordist, was interested in hearing about my solo harpsichord work, Tremblement de terre, and I have since shared the score with him.
-I also discussed with John, Longleash’s cellist, and Matt Ertz, assistant director of the UofL music library, the works of a group of post-spectral composers known as the “saturationists.”
+Peter, who I learned is a harpsichordist, was interested in hearing about my solo harpsichord work, Tremblement de terre, and I have since shared the score with him.
+I also discussed with John, Longleash’s cellist, and Matt Ertz, Assistant Director of the Anderson Music Library at UofL, the works of a group of post-spectral composers known as the “saturationists.”
 Their idea is to build music from complex timbres, sounds which are sometimes so totally saturated that the fundamental pitch itself cannot be heard, leaving only its overtones exposed.
-Their group includes Raphaël Cendo, Franck Bedrossian, and Yann Robin – all three French composers born in the 1970s.
+Their group includes Raphaël Cendo, Franck Bedrossian, and Yann Robin—all three French composers born in the 1970s.
 This conversation was my first real introduction to their music, and since then I have listened to a number of their pieces.
 It’s cool stuff, though not recommended for those who can’t handle, or choose not to deal with, what’s mostly screeching noise!
 Well, after these and other adventures this summer, I believe I’m ready to start the new semester tomorrow.
 Wish me luck!